What a lovely thought: comfort care.

 When another patient complains about the nasty aftertaste of her liquid pain medication, Dr. Arnold sends her nurse scurrying to find a chocolate bar that will get rid of the taste.”
 The-human-touch-of-palliative-care-Dr-Robert-Arnold

-When you complete your Advance Directives such as BestEndings, you can include instructions to ensure you get comfort care
+When you complete your Advance Directives using BestEndings planning tool you can include instructions to ensure you get comfort care

 Interesting Reading:A PATH to coordinated care for the frail elderly